Ready, Set, Grow!

 We have not determined this yet — we are still in the initial exploration phase of this project.
 There are many factors to consider and we need to gather input from many sources.

-In March we should learn whether we received a Community Development Block Grant we applied for to help with this project.
+Our project has received a Community Development Block Grant to help finance Monadnock Economic Development Corporation’s part of the project, which will significantly decrease our lease payments on the property once we occupy the expanded space.
 We will also be working on securing another 15-20 parking spaces in the lot in front of our store.
 Check back here or subscribe to our email newsletters for updates!

 Details of Proposed Plan